sagemath/sagewiki_to_gh-2022-10-10/sd2-coffeeshops.md

 == Coffee Shops On Campus ==
 (Both of these are about 1 minute from the communications building.)
  * There is a Tully's in the HUB food court.
 No ambience, but the whole building as well as the HUB Lawn has UW wifi.
-(This Tully's is part of a little convenience store, good for quick coffee and a snack)
+(This Tully's is part of a little convenience store, good for quick coffee and a snack) TB: there's actually two -- one is "ETC", the convenience store with the Tully's which has a robotic espresso maker which is set to "swill" mode, and the other is a real Tully's with real baristas.
+It's down by the windows, and hard to see from the main hub area.
  * In the basement of the Art Building there is a coffee shop (Parnassus).
 No wifi but nice environment.
 Additionally the Quad which is the grassy area adjacent to the art building should have wifi. http://www.washington.edu/home/maps/northcentral.html?art
+ * h-bar in the physics department.
+Supposedly good; I'll check their hours later.
+ * Tully's-in-convenience-store in Ballmer.
+Not worth the effort unless you're in danger of falling asleep on the way from Allegro to Parnassus.
+ * Tom's French press -- makes 8 ounces (currently in William's office.  clean it if you use it)
+ * By George: Downstairs from Odegaard.
+Another Tully's-in-convenience-store with a robotic espresso maker (same settings as the one in the HUB)

 == Coffee Off Campus ==
 (All of these are about 10 minutes walking from the communications building except the University Zoka)
  * The Allegro: On 42nd in the alley between University Ave and 15th (the alley is by Magus books, there is a church nearby).
 Free wifi, good coffee, and nice environment.
 Large, with a fairly large number of outlets.
 Open till 10:30. http://seattle.wifimug.org/index.cgi?CafeAllegro.
 It is apparently Seattle's oldest coffe shop.
 Also, although it may not be obvious there is an entire 2nd story balcony available (the stairs to the balcony are on the outside of the coffee shop).